 In 2015, Uncle Rick Nelson requested that we work with the community to translate this content into a permanent installation that could be housed in Castlemaine for ongoing use by the community and providing a culturally rich reference point for visitors and tourists.
 We are now partnering with the Jaara Community and Alexander Shire Council on a major permanent installation initiative due to open in 2021.
 The installation will house a large-scale interactive panel, a 360 degree immersive Welcome to Country experience and a wide range of content relating to traditional food, the seasons and traditional land management.
 The new permanent installation will be opened in Uncle Brien’s memory, following his passing in 2019.

 Since 2020 the Jaara community has:

 - shared culture and stories through the Koorie Culture Map an interactive map experience

 - released The Eagle, the Crow and the Bat multi-touch book and teacher resources

 - released The Eagle, the Crow and the Bat animated film

 - produced educational resources for Jajoo Warrngara : The Cultural Classroom to support teachers embed First Nations perspectives across the curriculum.

-- opening the Boorp Boorp Boondyil permanent installation to be housed at the Market Building in Castlemaine.
+- opened the Boorp Boorp Boondyil permanent installation at the Market Building in Castlemaine.